mosse-security/mcsi-library/docs/ways-of-working/critical-reading.md

 ### Technique 1.3: Context Recovery

+To fully engage with a text, one must approach it not merely as an assortment of words, but as a concrete expression of values and ideas emanating from a specific mind.
+A text is an intellectual artifact borne out of distinct contexts—historical, cultural, philosophical, biographical, and technological—which are integral to its creation and must be understood to grasp its full meaning and intent.

+- **Historical context** anchors a text in time, linking it to the specific events and conditions that prevailed when it was created.
+It provides insight into the challenges and realities faced by the author, which invariably influence the themes and ideas explored in their work.

+- **Cultural context** embodies the prevailing norms, beliefs, and values of the society from which the text emerged.
+It shapes the way characters think, act, and interact, and colors the narrative with the societal expectations and taboos of that time.

+- **Philosophical context** reveals the underlying ideas that drive the narrative.
+It is the framework within which the author’s thoughts are organized, presenting a particular view of man, society, and the universe.
+It influences how characters reason, the choices they make, and the consequences they face.

+- **Biographical context** provides insight into the author’s life and experiences, shedding light on their motivations and influences.
+It often reveals personal philosophies that permeate their work, offering a deeper understanding of their literary pursuits.

+- **Technological context** reflects the state of technology at the time of the text’s creation, which can fundamentally affect the setting and plot mechanisms.
+Understanding this helps in appreciating the limitations and possibilities faced by the characters and the author themselves.

+Thus, to neglect these contexts is to view a text in a vacuum — an egregious error for any serious thinker.
+A true understanding comes from integrating these aspects, thereby appreciating the work as a complete, rational product of a particular mind and era.

 ## Phase 2: Read & Analyze

 > "Analyze text like you would reverse engineer malware: systematically and without compromise." - Benjamin Mossé